Optimal sampling for least-squares approximation: Application to multivariate polynomial approximation

 The choice of index set is not the focus of this paper.
-For more discussion, see, e.g., \cite{guo2020constructing} and \cite[Chpts.\ 2 \& 5]{adcock2022sparse}.
 We remark, however, that all index sets defined above are examples of \textit{lower} (also known as \textit{monotone} or \textit{downward closed}) sets.
-A set $S \subseteq \bbN^d_0$ is \textit{lower} if whenever $\nu \in S$ and $\mu \leq \nu$ (understood componentwise, once more), one also has $\mu \in S$.
+A set $S \subseteq \bbN^d_0$ is \textit{lower} if whenever $\nu \in S$ and $\mu \leq \nu$ (understood componentwise, once more), one has that $\mu \in S$.
+Lower sets are often desirable in multivariate polynomial approximation.
+See \cite{cohen2015approximation,guo2020constructing}, \cite[Chpts.\ 2 \& 5]{adcock2022sparse} and references therein for further discussion.